 The ZT 0801 comes with a deep carry pocket clip.
 If you enjoy deep carry clips than you’ll love how it sits in the pocket nice and discreetly shown here.
 The only thing I dislike about this knife is the original clip is black in color.
 I feel that had they used a matching titanium or something that resembled a titanium finish it would have really looked much better.
 That’s just my opinion though.
 I am sure a titanium clip probably would have increased the price on the knife well above their targeted range.

 The other night I looked in my parts bin and came across a clip from my Kershaw One Ton.
 That clip works real well on the 0801 and sits the knife a little higher in the pocket shown here.
 The only downside is the clip has the Kershaw brandings on it.
 Not a big deal to me – form over fashion.

 My final conclusion on the Zero Tolerance 0801: For under $200 dollars this is by far one of the best production flipper edc knives on the market.
 Between the perfect ergonomics and materials used, it really surprises me that this knife isn’t closer to the retail cost of the 0560 or more.
 The flipper action is super smooth and FAST.
 Lockup is rock solid and out of the box razor sharp!
 Definitely try one out, for the price you can’t beat it.
-You can get one from eknivesstore right now with free 2-day shipping.
+You can get one from here right now.

 If you have any questions please feel free to post them below or you can follow me on your favorite social media site and ask me there.